SiberiaField/network_programming_NSU/README.md

-# network_programming_NSU
+# Network Programming NSU
-There are some tasks for NSU course on network programming
+There are some tasks for NSU course on network programming.